One Good Thing by Jillee

 11. Get Un-Stuck Fast

 Keep a bag or two of heavy cat litter in your trunk on snowy days.
 It will help add weight to your car, which can help give your tires a bit more traction in the snow and ice.
-And you can sprinkle the litter under the tires if you get stuck!
-This will give your tires something to grip onto and improve your chances of getting out of that snowbank.
+You can also sprinkle the litter under the tires if you get stuck, which will give your tires something to grip onto and improve your chances of getting out of that snowbank.

 winter car hacks